araobp/learning-langchain/README.md

 ## Project Goal

-I am a fun of SQLite, so I study in this project how I can use SQLite as a part of RAG.
+I am a fan of SQLite, so I study in this project how I can use SQLite as a part of RAG.

 ## OpenAI API